AarnavNagariya/Trading-Management-System/documentation_md/Main.md

 ### TradingManager

-*   **SendRequest:** Sends a request using the connection pool, rate limiter, and circuit breaker.
+*   **send_request:** Sends a request using the connection pool, rate limiter, and circuit breaker.
 It checks if the rate limiter should throttle the request, executes the request using the circuit breaker, acquires a connection from the pool, sets the request URL, method, and payload, sets the request headers, sets the write callback function, performs the cURL request, checks the response code, releases the connection back to the pool, and returns the response string.
 It also handles any exceptions and releases the connection.
-*   **OnMessage:** Handles a WebSocket message by parsing the message payload into a JSON object, checking if the message contains params and data, and enqueuing the message processing task to the thread pool.
+*   **ws_message:** Handles a WebSocket message by parsing the message payload into a JSON object, checking if the message contains params and data, and enqueuing the message processing task to the thread pool.
 It also measures the message processing latency.
 *   **ProcessWebSocketMessage:** Processes a WebSocket message by incrementing the update counter, printing the update counter, checking if the response contains params and data, printing the received data structure, and processing the order book data.
 *   **ProcessOrderBookData:** Updates the order book with the received data.
 *   **ConnectWebSocket:** Connects to the WebSocket by stopping and joining the previous connection if any, resetting and reinitializing the WebSocket client, setting the event handlers, and creating the WebSocket connection and starting the client in a new thread.
 *   **SendWebSocketMessage:** Sends a message through the WebSocket connection by checking if the connection is established, sending the message, and handling the case when the connection is not established.
-*   **SubscribeToOrderBook:** Subscribes to the order book by adding the instrument to the subscribed instruments set, constructing the subscription payload, sending the subscription message through the WebSocket, and starting a new thread to close the connection after the specified duration.
+*   **subOrderBook:** Subscribes to the order book by adding the instrument to the subscribed instruments set, constructing the subscription payload, sending the subscription message through the WebSocket, and starting a new thread to close the connection after the specified duration.

 # Code Documentation